bright-side-99/grun/README.md

 ## Examples

-The repository includes several example scripts demonstrating different use cases:
+The repository includes two example scripts demonstrating different use cases:

 ### Simple Script (No Dependencies)

-Located in `examples/scripts/` - demonstrates a simple script using only the standard library:
+Located in `examples/scripts/script.go` - demonstrates a simple script with shebang using only the standard library:

 ```bash
 $ ./examples/scripts/script.go